 For the multiple imputations calculation, an evaluation of the MCMC chains suggested that parameter distributions were stable and well mixed after the burn-in period.

-When examining the difference between treatment and control arms at each timepoint, results from the MI sensitivity analysis are similar to those from the primary analysis (Table 3A, 3B).
+When examining the difference between treatment and control arms at each time-point, results from the MI sensitivity analysis are similar to those from the primary analysis (Table 3A, 3B).
 After MI, we found no significant differences (alpha= 0.05) between the QOL in the experimental and control arms.
-The estimates of these differences are very similar to the primary unadjusted GLMM model estimates, with the exception of 26 weeks, where the estimated difference between the experimental arm and control arm is larger in the MI model, though still non-significant (fig1, Table X, A & B: unadj GLMM = .69, CI -3.86 to 5.24 ; MI model= 2.56, CI -2.26 to 7.37).
+The estimates of these differences are very similar to the primary unadjusted GLMM model estimates, with the exception of 26 weeks, where the estimated difference between the experimental arm and control arm is larger in the MI model, though still non-significant (fig1, Table X, A & B: unadj.
+GLMM = .69, CI -3.86 to 5.24 ; MI model= 2.56, CI -2.26 to 7.37).

 However, estimates from imputation show a steeper decline in QOL over the course of the trial (Figure 1B) for both controls and experimental arms as compared to the unadjusted estimates (Figure 1A).
-At the 26 week timepoint, the estimated mean QOL for controls was 60.1 ( 56.3 to 63.9 CI) in the primary analysis and 54.3 (49.6 to 59.0 CI) in the sensitivity analysis, and for the experimental group estimates were 60.8 ( 58.3 to 63.3 CI) for primary and 56.9 (53.7 to 60.0 CI).
+At the 26 week time-point, the estimated mean QOL for controls was 60.1 ( 56.3 to 63.9 CI) in the primary analysis and 54.3 (49.6 to 59.0 CI) in the sensitivity analysis, and for the experimental group estimates were 60.8 ( 58.3 to 63.3 CI) for primary and 56.9 (53.7 to 60.0 CI).

 Figure 1.
 Estimated QOL score means at each timepoint, by arm.
 For A) primary analysis, unadjusted mixed model (GLMM) and B.) sensitivity analysis, multiple imputation model (MI).